krmbzds/learning-rust/README.md

-apm install linter-rust           # Rust linter apm install rust-api-docs-helper  # Browse documentation with a click apm install atom-browser-webview  # To browse documentation inside atom
+apm install linter-rust           # Rust linter apm install rust-api-docs-helper  # Browse documentation with a click apm install atom-browser-webview  # To browse documentation inside atom apm install script                # To run rust code inside the editor

 ```

 Now we'll configure autocompletion using the `racer` package.
 This part is a little tricky.
 We first need to install the Cargo package, the Atom plugin, then we need to download and extract the Rust source code in a way racer can read it.